USDA-ARS-NWRC/repo_summaries/README.md

 ### IPW
 Image Processing Workbench (IPW) is a collection of utilities to process digital images.
-IPW conatins the energy-balance models Snobal and iSnobal.
+IPW contains the energy-balance snowmelt models Snobal and iSnobal.

-### WeatherDatabase
+### Weather Database
 WeatherDatabase downloads and stores met. station data in an SQL database.
 It has the capability to maintain a raw data table, an auto cleaned data table, and a manually cleaned data table.
 This data can be read into SMRF for distribution over a specific domain.

-### weather_forecast_retrieval
+### Weather Forecast Retrieval
-Weather forecast retrieval gathers relavant gridded weather forecasts to ingest into physically based models for water supply forecasts
+Weather forecast retrieval gathers relevant gridded weather forecasts to ingest into physically based models for water supply forecasts.

 ### inicheck
 inicheck is a high level configuration file checker enabling developers tight